Clyybber/cpsdoc/README.md

 But this will clearly be burdensome as the complexity of our program grows.

-There is a more general solution: we can share variables of the functions throughout the CPS call chain; each procedure can receive the same context as input and mutate that environment before directing the trampoline to the next function in the chain.
+There is a more general solution: we can share variables of the functions throughout the CPS call chain; each procedure can receive the same object as input and mutate that _environment_ before directing the trampoline to the next function in the chain.

-We start by storing the next function target for the trampoline, and then we add the `now` variable.
+We begin our `Continuation` object definition with the `next` function target for the trampoline, and then we add the `now` variable to the environment.

 ```nim
 import times, strutils